 This waterfall was a little tricky to get to for me.
 I am a clumsy old fool, and I had to be helped along as the track was muddy and very slippery.
-There are sections that are wooden or rock, making it a little easier.
+Some sections are wooden or rock, making it a little easier.

-Some sections of the trail would be no good for small children, and even perhaps considered unsafe.
-So only take children along who you can carry without trouble, or who can listen to instructions.
-The walk to the waterfall, and back in approx 1km.
+Some sections of the trail would be no good for small children and even perhaps considered unsafe.
+Only take children along who you can carry without trouble or who can listen to instructions—the walk to the waterfall, and back in approx 1km.

 Gah, my tour did not go here.
 But I can’t not add this to the list, as it just looks so damn good.

 The peaks of Papuk Nature Park’s mountains proved very strategic locations for fortifications in the Middle Ages.
 Of those ancient structures, eight are left in the park, and a visit to one or more of them is highly recommended.
 Most of those medieval fortifications date from the 13th and 14th centuries and indicate the historical importance of the Papuk area.
 They protected the Croatian hinterland from invasions from the east, most notably against the Turks.

 The best-preserved fortification is Ružica, the “old citadel” located near the town of Orahovica, which was first recorded in 1228 in King Andrew II’s documents.
 The first mention of Ružica as a fort dates from 1357.

 Regarding cultural heritage in Slavonia, few places are more fascinating than this ancient edifice, a superb example of local Gothic and Renaissance castle architecture.
 This is, in fact, one of the largest remaining medieval town-fortresses in Croatia.